Originally published: January 8, 2017

 Kettles are difficult to test using XRF technology…

-As a result of limitations of testing – as a rule – I stick with clear glass and high quality stainless steel as my materials of choice for cooking.
-I currently have two kettles in my home, one is a vintage glass one (that I rarely use) and the other is a modern lightweight stainless one.
-Some of the vintage clear glass ones have tested negative for lead and others have tested positive, so be careful if you are leaning in that direction for your choice (since you most likely don’t have an XRF in the closet to test your kettle after you buy it.)
-Modern clear unpainted/ undecorated glass or modern stainless is your best bet.
+As a result of the limitations of testing — as a rule — I stick with clear glass and high-quality stainless steel as my materials of choice for cooking.
+I currently have two kettles in my home, one is glass and the other is a modern lightweight stainless.
+Note: Some vintage clear glass kettles have tested negative for Lead and others have tested positive, so be careful if you are leaning in that direction for your choice (since you most likely don’t have an XRF instrument in the closet to test your kettle with after you buy it).
+Modern clear, unpainted/ undecorated glass or modern stainless is your best bet.

 What to look for in choosing a kettle: